2016 Chicago Real Estate Market Report and 2017 Outlook

 Slow and Steady Price Appreciation

+If you pay attention to the media, a recent Tribune article wrote, “Chicago’s 2017 housing market will be weakest in nation…”, stating our growth and appreciation rate is thought to place us near the bottom of the 100 largest metropolitan areas.
 The article then goes on to say both prices and sales will increase in Chicago, however, they’ll be at a stunted rate compared with these other areas.
-They expect Chicago metro home prices and sales volume to climb a moderate 2%, much like we experience in 2016.
+They expect Chicago metro home prices and sales volume to climb a moderate 2%, much like we experienced in 2016.
 This falls well below increases projected nationally where home prices are anticipated to climb 3.9 percent and home sales are predicted to rise 2.6 percent.

-Many of us that have worked in real estate through the downturn look at this modest growth rate as a positive trend.
-Many of the cities cited at the top of the list for growth also lead the way in foreclosures, delinquencies and house depreciation during the downturn.
+Many of us who have worked in real estate through the downturn look at this modest growth rate as a positive trend.
+Many of the cities cited at the top of the list for growth also lead the way in foreclosures, delinquencies, and house depreciation during the downturn.
 Where slow and steady might not be revered as “sexy” or headlines, it also insulates us from significant downfall.
+These steady price increases will help the market in a number of different ways:

 • More sellers will be able to list their homes.

-• Move up homes will continue to be affordable for expanding households.
+• Move-up homes will continue to be affordable for expanding households.

 Available Housing Inventory to Remain Lean

 Much like we predicted in 2016, the story of 2017 will revolve around limited inventory for sale to a growing pool of market-ready homebuyers.
 There are a number of factors that will contribute to this, but a high level of competition for quality homes in desirable locations is assured.
-Here are some of our reasons for this prediction:
+Here are some of our reasons for this prediction

-• Rental rates, low interest rates, and higher job security will fuel even more young buyers to enter the market, increasing overall demand
+• Rental rates, low-interest rates, and higher job security will fuel even more young buyers to enter the market, increasing overall demand

-• Loosening mortgage standards, lowering FICO scores and required down payment will all bring more buyers into the market.
+• Loosening mortgage standards, lowering FICO scores, and required down payment will all bring more buyers into the market.

-Financing: Rate increase (slightly)
+Financing: Rate Increase (Slightly)

 As stated earlier, in late 2016 the FED voted to increase the Fed Funds rate again.